Tiger ... our that's more like it cat

 4. Why not just have a friend, relative or neighbor look in on our pet(s)? [answer]

-5. I have a family member that lives close by and will also visit.
+5. I have a family member that lives close by and willalso visit.
 Is that okay? [answer]

 6. How many visits do you make per day? [answer]